stormlrd/.kiro-bmad-template/Kiro-Spec-Converter-Agent-Guide.md

 ### What You Say:
 ```
-@spec-converter convert docs/todo-list-prd.md to a Kiro spec
+@kiro-spec-converter convert docs/todo-list-prd.md to a Kiro spec

 Focus on:
 - Task CRUD operations